transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 {: #ibp-console-storage-provision}

 If you are linking to a Red Hat OpenShift cluster in {{site.data.keyword.cloud_notm}}, review the topic on [Planning highly available persistent storage](/docs/openshift?topic=openshift-storage){: external}.
 If you are linking to an {{site.data.keyword.cloud_notm}} Kubernetes Service cluster, you can choose from several [Kubernetes storage options](/docs/containers?topic=containers-storage_planning#choose_storage_solution){: external} and decide on the storage type that best fits your use case.
 In both cases, you need to provision persistent storage.
 Be aware that you are charged separately for your storage usage, so you can factor in the cost of the various storage options when you make your selection.
 All of the predefined storage classes in your Kubernetes cluster on {{site.data.keyword.cloud_notm}} use file storage as the backing storage.
 For more information, see [{{site.data.keyword.cloud_notm}} File Storage pricing](/docs/FileStorage?topic=FileStorage-about#billing).

+### Multizone-capable storage
+{: #ibp-console-storage-multizone}

+If your Kubernetes cluster is configured with **SDS (Portworx)** storage you can leverage multizone-capable storage for your nodes.
+Without multizone-capable storage, if an entire zone goes down, any blockchain nodes in that zone cannot automatically come up in another zone because their associated persistent storage is unavailable in the failed zone.
+When multizone-capable storage is configured for high availability, if a zone failure occurs, the nodes can come up in another zone, with their associated storage intact, ensuring high availability of the node.
+To learn more about multizone-capable storage, see the Comparison of persistent storage options for multizone clusters on [OpenShift](/docs/openshift?topic=openshift-storage_planning#persistent_storage_overview) or [{{site.data.keyword.cloud_notm}} Kubernetes service](/docs/containers?topic=containers-storage_planning#persistent_storage_overview).
+When you deploy a peer, ordering service, or ordering node, select the advanced deployment option labeled **Deployment zone selection** and then select **Across all zones** to configure the component for this high availability capability.

 ### Configuring a custom storage class
 {: #ibp-console-storage-custom}